-Do you own a home?
-If you have a variable-rate or adjustable-rate mortgage, then you might want to make a switch so that your mortgage rate doesn’t get to be too high.6
+If you have a variable-rate or adjustable-rate mortgage, you may notice a bigger increase — and may want to make a switch to a fixed-rate mortgage so your interest rate doesn’t keep climbing with future Fed interest rate increases.

-You can decrease your adjusted gross income (AGI) by maximizing your 401k investment.
-Also, a Flexible Spending Account (FSA) and Dependent Care Reimbursement (DCR) lets you deduct part of your income tax-free to pay for co-pays, medical equipment, and more.9
+You can decrease your adjusted gross income (AGI) by maximizing your 401(k) contributions.
+Also, a Flexible Spending Account (FSA) and Dependent Care Reimbursement (DCR) lets you deduct part of your income tax-free to pay for co-pays, medical equipment, and more.6

 And there’s more.
 Everyone has to pay a capital gains tax when you make a profit from an investment.
 It’s best to consult a tax advisor for advice regarding your specific circumstances.

 Without an emergency savings, what can go wrong with your plan?